robbert-vdh/yabridge/README.md

 ## Tested with

-**There's currently an [issue](https://bugs.winehq.org/show_bug.cgi?id=50869) with Wine 6.5 that will prevent yabridge from shutting down.** **There's a temporary workaround for this issue on yabridge's master branch (see the [automated builds](https://github.com/robbert-vdh/yabridge/actions?query=workflow%3A%22Automated+builds%22+branch%3Amaster)), and you can also just stay on Wine Staging 6.4 for the time being.**
+**There's currently an [issue](https://bugs.winehq.org/show_bug.cgi?id=50869) with Wine 6.5 and Wine 6.6 that will prevent yabridge from shutting down.**
+**There's a temporary workaround for this issue on yabridge's master branch (see the [automated builds](https://github.com/robbert-vdh/yabridge/actions?query=workflow%3A%22Automated+builds%22+branch%3Amaster)), and you can also just stay on Wine Staging 6.4 for the time being.**